oddstream/lsol/README.md

 * Permissive card moves.
 If you want to move a card from here to there, go ahead and do it.
 If that move is not allowed by the current rules, the game will put the cards back *and explain why that move is not allowed*.
 * Unlimited undo, without penalty.
 Also, you can restart a deal without penalty.
-* Bookmarking positions (really good for puzzle-style games like Freecell or Simple Simon).
+* Bookmarking positions (really good for puzzle-style games like Penguin, Freecell or Simple Simon).
 * Scalable cards; when running on a desktop, just resize the window to make the cards fit the baize.
 * Simple or regular card designs.
 * One-tap interface.
 Tapping on a card or cards tries to move them to a foundation, or to a suitable tableau pile.
 An empty tableau with a constraint is not considered suitable, as empty tableaux are precious.